shaun-howarth/COMP-2000/README.md

-The "kisokPage" which is the Kiosk user interface will enable a customer (non-admin user)
+The "kisokPage" which is the Kiosk user interface will enable a customer (non-admin user)to add products into their shopping basket from the stock db file.
+There will also be a display box to show the total price a customer will have to pay with their chosen items.
+A button will then take the customer to a payment screen where they will have the option to pay with cash or card.

 The two main design pattersn that are used in this application are......